Is Moving to the Cloud Safe?

 Understandably, many of the most notable concerns organizations have when considering a cloud-based solution for their office are cloud security risks that could threaten their sensitive data.
-As we all know, when private information isn’t reliably protected, especially when it comes to financial data, the fallout from even one security beach can amount to several millions in fines and lost revenue.
+As we all know, when private information isn’t reliably protected, especially when it comes to financial data, the fallout from even one security breach can amount to several millions in fines and lost revenue.1

 To prevent cloud security issues from occurring, Cloud hosts are far more likely to have well-configured, state-of-the-art load balancers, and web application firewalls to protect from Denial of Service attacks, SQL Injections and Cross-Site Scripting, the most common types of hacking attacks, as well as more up-to-date patches than the average enterprise-size company.
 The expertise they bring to IT infrastructure helps maintain the protection that companies need for reliable data security.